aws-samples/bedrock-claude-chatbot/README.md

         - sudo yum install -y tesseract
     - For Ubuntu or Debian:
         - sudo apt-get install tesseract-ocr-all -y
-* Install the dependencies by running the command `sudo pip install -r req.txt --upgrade`
+* Install the dependencies by running the following commands (use `yum` for Centos-OS or Amazon-Linux):
+  - sudo apt update
+  - sudo apt upgrade -y
+  - chmod +x install_package.sh
+  - ./install_package.sh
 * Run command `tmux new -s mysession` to create a new session.
-Then in the new session created `cd` into the **ChatBot** dir and run `python3 -m streamlit run bedrock-chat.py` to start the streamlit app.
+Then in the new session created `cd bedrock-claude-chatbot` into the **ChatBot** dir and run `python3 -m streamlit run bedrock-chat.py` to start the streamlit app.
 This allows you to run the Streamlit application in the background and keep it running even if you disconnect from the terminal session.
 * Copy the **External URL** link generated and paste in a new browser tab.
 * **⚠ NOTE:** The generated link is not secure!
 For [additional guidance](https://github.com/aws-samples/deploy-streamlit-app).
 To stop the `tmux` session, in your ec2 terminal Press `Ctrl+b`, then `d` to detach. to kill the session, run `tmux kill-session -t mysession`